mathigon/textbooks/content/fractals/content.md

 This is a significant problem when trying to calculate the length of the border of a country – how do you decide which nooks and crannies to include?

-One way we could measure the length of Britain's coastline, for example, is to take a long ruler, walk all the way around its beaches, and then add up all the distances.
+One way we could measure the length of Britain’s coastline, for example, is to take a long ruler, walk all the way around its beaches, and then add up all the distances.